 Puppy/Pet Deposit Scam

-Scammers will claim to have an upcoming litter and request a deposit in order to secure one of the animals.
-These scammers usually post fake photos, won’t communicate over the phone, and will offer to sell purebred, or highly sought after, animals at an extremely low price.
-Since Cash App cannot guarantee a refund in the event that you do not receive what you pay for, it’s safer to send money over Cash App once you meet the buyer in person when receiving the goods.
+Scammers will claim to have an upcoming litter and request a deposit in order to secure one of the puppies or kittens.
+These scammers usually post fake photos, won’t communicate over the phone, and will offer to sell purebred, highly-sought-after animals at an extremely low price.
+Since Cash App cannot guarantee a refund if you don't receive what you pay for, it’s safer to send money over Cash App once you meet the buyer in-person and receive whatever has been promised to you.

 Scammers often promise a good or service without ever providing proof that it actually exists .
-This includes promising to find you a cheap apartment, or offering an apartment at a much lower rate than normal, requiring a deposit with or without an application, or allowing a tour of the prospective rental.
+This includes promising to find you a cheap apartment, or offering an apartment at a much lower rate than normal, but requiring you to send them a deposit first (e.g., before touring the prospective rental).

 Reporting Phishing Attempts

 What is Phishing?

 Phishing is an attempt by a fraudulent actor to collect personal and/or financial information through social media, email, phone, or text message.
 Victims of phishing scams are sometimes directed to enter their information into fake websites posing as real ones.

 Verified emails from Cash App will always come from a @cash.app, @square.com, or @squareup.com address.

 If you receive a suspicious social media message, email, text message, or phone call regarding Cash App, or see a phone number that you believe is illegitimate, please contact support through your app or at cash.app/help to report the incident.
 Cash App will investigate and take necessary actions.

 Please note that there are currently no phone numbers that you can find online to call and speak with Cash App Support.